 The Breakers Exit

 This is part of The Breakers Landscape Revival.
-Currently, visitors leave via the store in the basement and find themselves in the laundry circle, from which a dilapidated staircase leads them up to ground level.
-This project will focus on constructing an attractive, safe and ADA-compliant way for visitors to exit up the rehabilitated service driveway.
-The laundry circle will be furnished so guests can sit and rest after their tour of The Breakers.
+Visitors once left via the store in the basement and found themselves in the laundry circle, from which a dilapidated staircase led them up to ground level.
+Completed in summer 2019, the laundry circle, courtyard and service drive are now fully functional for a year-round visitor experience.
+The new exit is attractive, safe and ADA-compliant and the laundry circle is beautifully furnished so guests can sit and relax after their tour of The Breakers.

 The roof at Marble House has deteriorated over the years, and major repairs are now necessary.
 Leaks put at risk the extravagant 22-karat “Gold Ballroom,” carved figures from Greek and Roman mythology, and a ceiling inspired by the Queen’s Bedroom at Versailles.